robgraves/crapsgame/README.md

 data/graphics/graphics.py - ASCII art for game

 data/sounds/tonight.wav - intro sound when game starts
+	NOTE: This file is probably copyrighted and is merely a placeholder until I can find a substitute,

+data/sounds/proleter-throwitback.wav - song in credits,
+ProleteR - Throw It Back (feat.
+Task Rok)
+	NOTE: This file is probably copyrighted and is merely a placeholder until I can find a substitute,

 data/sounds/diceroll.wav - sound effect for dice rolls